facusole/cammi-web-portfolio/README.md

 - I finish recreating the design and I present to her so she can give me feedback about what can be improved.

+- We add some final details.

 - The project gets launched! 🚀

+## Final thoughts

+Recreating this website's been both fun and challenging.
+Working with Camila it's so easy.
+She gives good and solid feedback while being kind and honest. <br/>
+I hope you like the website!